Ao Nang Andaman Coast, Thailand Travel Guide

 Songthaews are the main local transport, with taxis and ride-sharing apps for added convenience.

-While Ao Nang is a central point, many travelers combine their visit with other regions of Thailand.
+While Ao Nang is a central point, many travelers combine their visit with other sections of Thailand.
 Buses provide long-distance connections, and train travel via Surat Thani connects to the wider Thai rail network.